Celebration ceremonies are non-legally binding weddings and are officiated by one of our celebrants in the language of your choice.

 - Who proposed, how and where?

-- What does this step of getting married mean to you?
+- What does this next step, getting married, mean to you?

 - What do you like best about your partner?

-- What do you not like very much, but agree to live with?
+- What do you like least, but agree to live with?

 - What do the people present as witnesses mean to you?

-- Is there anyone you’d like to mention especially?
+- Is there anyone you’d especially like to mention?

 The celebrant will also inspect the ceremony site and make sure everything is set up correctly.

-He/she will talk to the musicians/sound technician to agree regarding music queues.
+He/she will talk to the musicians/sound technician to agree on music queues.
 The celebrant will advise a messenger to the bride when everyone is being seated.
-The groom and celebrant will await the bride at the end of the aisle.
-There are other ways to do this for example you could also come in together.
+Traditionally the groom and celebrant will await the bride at the end of the aisle, however there are other ways to do this for example the couple could walk in together.

-This is your moment and a good celebrant will guide this so there is room for all the emotions that go with it and at the same time will be there to guide you safely through.
+This is your moment and a good celebrant will manage this in such a way to allow room for all the emotions that go with it and at the same time will be there to guide you safely through.

 The moment of taking your vows is an emotional experience for most people.